smb123w64gb/NintenTools.Bfres/README.md

 The following features are **not planned**:
 - Accessing raw header data (like file offsets).
 Since this can be useful for injection tools, it might be implemented on demand (please submit a feature request).
 - Deswizzling texture data.
+- Implementing the Switch BFRES format due to substantial changes in it, another library may target this in the future.

 ## NuGet Package